The Network Architectures and Services Group

 - Master of Science (MSc) in Embedded System

-- [Opening - Deadline Extension] Five Ph.D and two PostDoc positions are available in the NAS group related to the ERC ViSioN: Virus Spread in Networks project.
-More information on the PhD positions can be found here (pdf) and on the PostDoc positions here (pdf).
-The application deadline is extended to 31 of August.
+- [New open positions] ERC ViSioN: Virus Spread in Networks accomodates 5 Ph.D and 2 PostDoc positions in NAS.
+More information on the PhD positions can be found here and on the PostDoc positions here.
+The application deadline is 31 of August.

 - [Opening] One Ph.D. position available in the Network Architecture and Services (NAS) group in the Faculty of Electrical Engineering, Mathematics, and Computer Sciences at TU Delft.
 As a Ph.D. student, you will conduct ground-breaking research at the intersection of Network Science, Machine Learning, and Science of Science.
 More details are available here: https://www.maksimkitsak.com/

 - 16.03.2022: Prof.dr.ir.
 Rob Kooij gave a presentation at the NetworkIT 2022 Event.
 NetworkIT is a growing open-source toolkit for large-scale network analysis.